 Below we list resources and information for researchers on a variety of topics.
 Please contact us at firstname.lastname@example.org if you have resources or ideas for your fellow researchers.

 ILAE COVID-19 and Epilepsy Research Award

 The ILAE wish to recognize research that has been undertaken during the COVID19 pandemic.
 The award, one to be awarded to the best research, published or in press, for each ILAE region, will consist of a certificate and a monetary award of $500.
-Preference will be given to more junior principal investigators.
-Applications to include the reference to be submitted to email@example.com by 15th October 2021.
-Results will be announced in November 2021 in the ILAE newsletter, website and social media.
+Preference will be given to junior principal investigators.
+Submit applications, including the reference of the study, to email@example.com by 15th December 2020.
+Results will be announced in January 2021 in the ILAE newsletter, website and social media.

 Working safely in the laboratory

 What will clinical trials look like after the pandemic?
 Will COVID-19 lead to a more evidence-based perspective in medicine, or an eminence-based one?
 A perspective from Rob Califf, professor at Duke University and former commissioner of the US Food and Drug Administration.

 US FDA Guidance on Conduct of Clinical Trials of Medical Products During COVID-19 Pandemic:Guidance for Industry, Investigaors, and Institutional Review Boards

 Psychology of successfully working from home (Anna Cox, YouTube)